sambanova/ai-starter-kit/CONTRIBUTING.md

 - All contributions must pass the unit test suite
 - Tests are automatically run when opening a PR
 - Package owners must maintain up-to-date tests with good coverage
+- New AISK Modules ie Kits (at high effort level with UI, etc.) should have unit test coverage that has been reviewed in a tests folder within the module.
+See the enterprise_knowledge_retreiver kit for an example.

 ## Pull Request Guidelines